 About

-Hello and welcome to Wireless Pi.
+Hello and a warm welcome to Wireless Pi by Qasim Chaudhari.

-I am Qasim Chaudhari and here is some background on how this website started.
+Here is some background on how this website started.

 Background

 One day at work, my friend Azam gave me Digital Communications – A Discrete-Time Approach written by Michael Rice.
 Reading a few pages of his book ignited a spark in my heart and made me wonder how could something be so beautiful and coherent.
 It was like poetry.
-The preface introduced me to fred harris and his book Multirate Signal Processing for Communication Systems.
+The preface introduced me to Fred Harris and his book Multirate Signal Processing for Communication Systems.

 I read them multiple times and always found myself asking why these concepts seem complicated when they could be explained in a much easier manner.
 Since I had this coherent picture of the art of DSP applied to the science of wireless communications in my mind, I started writing about these topics myself.
 The result was the creation of the following resources: